Skip to main content

 4. Upload the JSON to your ConfigView satellite at <satellite-root>/json/google_cloud.json (your ConfigView administrator can do this — it’s NOT a Secret Manager secret because the file is bigger and is referenced directly by all scripts)

 Where the file lives.
-The scripts look for <project_root>/json/google_cloud.json (relative to the master-scripts checkout).
-On a satellite this is typically /home/configview/json/google_cloud.json.
+The scripts resolve <project_root>/json/google_cloud.json, where <project_root> is the dashboard-backend root.
+On a satellite this is /opt/configview-dashboard-backend/json/google_cloud.json — the same directory that already holds secret-manager.json and google_admin.json.
 Permissions: chmod 400, owner configview:configview.

 Step 5: Add the secrets to ConfigView